-We tested goodwill for impairment in the quarter ended June 30, 2020.
-In late 2019, COVID-19 was reported to have surfaced and has since spread worldwide.
-The impact of COVID-19 has caused a decline in global and domestic macroeconomic conditions, the general deterioration of the U.S. economy and other economies worldwide, all of which may negatively impact our overall financial performance, driving a reduction in our cash flows.
+We tested goodwill for impairment in the quarter ended September 30, 2020.
+Since late 2019, the COVID-19 pandemic has spread worldwide.
+The COVID-19 pandemic has caused a decline in global and domestic macroeconomic conditions, the general deterioration of the U.S. economy and other economies worldwide, all of which may negatively impact our overall financial performance, driving a reduction in our cash flows.
 We believe that the impact of the COVID-19 pandemic was a triggering event that gave rise to the need to perform a goodwill impairment test.
-We tested for goodwill impairment by comparing the fair value of each reporting unit to its respective carrying value.
-We used the relative fair value allocation methodology for assets and liabilities used in both of our reporting units.
-We compared the allocated carrying amounts of each reporting unit's net assets at June 30, 2020 and the assigned goodwill to its fair value at June 30, 2020.
-We concluded that there was no goodwill impairment at June 30, 2020.
+We conducted a qualitative interim impairment assessment as of September 30, 2020, which included an evaluation of our cash flow projections to reflect the current economic environment, including the uncertainty surrounding the nature, timing, and extent of the impact of the pandemic in operating our business.
+We also considered the results of the prior quarters' impairment test performed which reflected a significant cushion between the fair value and the carrying value for both of our reporting units.
+We determined that it was more likely than not that the fair value of each of the reporting units exceeded its respective carrying amount as of September 30, 2020.
+Therefore, an interim quantitative impairment test of our goodwill at the reporting unit level was not required to be performed.